jawa77/automic/README.md

 # Subdomain Enumeration and Vulnerability Checker

-This automic tool automates subdomain enumeration and vulnerability checks using various tools like Knockpy, Subfinder, Assetfinder, Subzy, and Httpx.
+This automic tool automates subdomain enumeration and vulnerability checks using various tools like Knockpy, Subfinder, Assetfinder, Subzy, katana and Httpx.

 ## Features